Updated: Dec 15, 2020

 Most challenges have to do with being better at something with promises of exciting, desirable results if completed.
 But when you create or participate in a challenge around things like weight loss, business growth, or fundraising, you are essentially programming the minds of yourself and/or your participants that it is difficult to take part and succeed.
 Creating and accepting challenges in this form programs our minds to believe in the difficulty of achieving the goal which can absolutely set us up for failure before we even begin.

-Another downfall of challenges is that most people never fully complete them.
+Another downfall of challenges is that some people never fully complete them.
 It’s the psychology and programming behind it.
 It’s difficult to lose weight, so you need a challenge to help you lose it.
 It’s difficult to grow your business, so you need a challenge to be better at it.
 You never think about philanthropy, so you need a challenge to do so.
 It’s all so ridiculous.
-It’s not difficult to take care of yourself, to be good at your job, or to be generous if you have necessary resources.
+It doesn't have to be difficult to take care of yourself, to be good at your job, or to be generous if you have necessary resources.
 Challenges would have you believe otherwise.

 You are participating in the challenge because you desire the results being promised, which means you have not yet realized these results.
-The high of signing up for a challenge quickly fades because you were programmed to fail from the beginning.
+The high of signing up for a challenge can quickly fade because you were programmed to fail from the beginning.

 There’s more.
 Challenges are often held over an extended period of time, like weeks or months.
 It is unreasonable to expect people to dedicate their energy and resources and fully commit to something they have already been programmed to fail at.